ddmitov/perl-executing-browser/README.md

 Security Considerations
 ----------------------------------------------------------------------------------------

 Locally executed scripts are not executed in an isolated environment, but have the same privileges and access to system resources as the user, who started the browser.
-However, downloading locally executed scripts from remote locations is not supported because of the huge security risks involved.
-If implemented at all, such a feature has to limit the source of locally executed scripts to a trusted location with the use of a secure connection and other authentication measures.
+However, downloading locally executed scripts from remote locations is not going to be implemented because of the huge security risks involved.

 History
 ----------------------------------------------------------------------------------------